chizzycodhub/alx-system_engineering-devops/0x00-shell_basics/README.md

-(8).A script that deletes a file betty from /tmp/my_first_directory (9).A script that deletes my_first_directory from /tmp/ directory (10).A script that changes a current working direction to the previous one
+(8).A script that deletes a file betty from /tmp/my_first_directory (9).A script that deletes my_first_directory from /tmp/ directory (10).A script that changes a current working direction to the previous one (11).A script that list all the contents of the current working directory, parent directory and /boot directory in that order